 Using a website builder – an application that takes you through the steps of making a website without code – can be both liberating and empowering.
 All of the coding is done by the provider on the backend, and in essence, it’s not much more challenging than using a word processor.

 Typically, a site builder or template-based site-building method offers fewer customization options than if you build the website from scratch using straight-up HTML, but for the limited skills required, site builders provide flexibility and a good user experience for newbies.
-The most popular WYSIWYG (What You See is What You Get) website builders include Weebly and Wix.

 Many business owners and employees have little to no coding skills.
 At the same time, it can be limiting for some to have to rely on a Web designer/developer to create a website and make updates.
 WordPress is a catch-all solution for businesses that want a basic website with minimal investment of time and money.